COVID-19: Information Regarding Patient Escorts

 Until further notice, patient escorts will be limited to the following:

-- An adult escort accompanying a paediatric patient (child under 18 years of age);
+- A parent or legal guardian accompanying a child (under 18 years of age);

 - An escort who is providing clinical care for a patient (medical escort);

-- An escort who is the care partner of a patient where end of life is imminent; or
+- An escort accompanying a patient where end of life is imminent;

-- An escort, such as a Police Officer, that is deemed necessary for in-flight safety or maintenance of custody as required.
+- An escort, such as a Police Officer deemed necessary for in-flight safety or maintenance of custody as required.

+All approved escorts will be screened for COVID-19, using the same screening questions as PTAC.
+The “Escort” ticket in Flight Vector includes a screening tab to record the answers.
 Should an escort fail the screening procedure, they will be advised that they will not be permitted to travel with the Ornge aircraft/vehicle and would not be permitted admittance to the receiving facility.
 They should be advised to source an alternate escort.
+The only exceptions to this are for paediatric patients and labouring obstetrical patients.
+If an escort wishing to accompany one of these patients fails screening, they may

 These temporary measures are being implemented to protect the patient, community and all Ornge crew members.
 They are subject to change depending on the evolving circumstances in responding to COVID-19.
 We sincerely thank you for your understanding.